Knowledge Hub

 • Conduct a TRA to identify whether supplementary measures are required within the appropriate agreements.

 We understand that conducting transfer risk assessments or deciding whether to use the IDTA or the UK Addendum are complex tasks.
-Our specialist data protection lawyers are on hand to assist you in identifying any restricted transfers and ensure that you have adequate safeguards to ensure compliance with the UK GDPR regime.
+Our specialist data protection solicitors are on hand to assist you in identifying any restricted transfers and ensure that you have adequate safeguards to ensure compliance with the UK GDPR regime.

 About our expert